 The La Libertad statue in the middle was made in France out of marble and copper.
 The Trujillo Cathedral Basilica is very yellow inside and out, while the nearby Carmen Church and Monastery also deserves a visit, at least as a passer-by.

 The time has come to go down south!
+Welcome to Paracas, a small beach town on Peru’s southern coast.

 In Lima, rent a car and off you go to a town called Paracas, home of the Paracas National Reserve.
-It’s also the starting point of the boat trips to the Islas Ballestas, which is in plan for tomorrow.
+It’s also the starting point of the boat trips to the Islas Ballestas, which is in plans for tomorrow.

 Renting a car in Peru isn’t cheap.
 The actual rental price of USD 50–70 per day for an SUV or similar vehicle is ok.
 But add on collision insurance and you’ll double the price.